SELINA-team/SELINA-reference_construction/README.md

 | -------- | ----------- |
 | c1       | g1,g2,g3…   |
 | c2       | …           |

-&emsp;&emsp; 5.2 Generate signature list
+- 5.2 Generate signature list
-&emsp;&emsp; 5.3 Annotate with function
+- 5.3 Annotate with function
-&emsp;&emsp; 5.4 Use featureplot to check marker expression and curation.
+- 5.4 Use featureplot to check marker expression and curation.
 If some cluster’s annotation are weird, replace it with the right one.
-&emsp;&emsp; 5.5 Unify into different level
+- 5.5 Unify into different level